Immigration, I-20, & Visa Information

 - Declaration of Finances

-- An official copies of bank statement showing:
+- An official copy of a bank statement showing:

 - $57,081 (U.S. dollars) for undergraduate students

 - $44,991 (U.S. dollars) for graduate business students